 The registered owner of an impounded vehicle, once properly identified, can pick up their impounded vehicle.
 Any issues associated with registration, citations, or any holds must be resolved before a vehicle can be released.
 For questions regarding an impounded vehicle, contact the on-duty Watch Commander at (562) 799-4100 x1115 or our Dispatch Center at (562) 594-7232.

 The Seal Beach Police Department Detention Center's objective is to set the standard as a model police department jail facility.
 We employ a highly trained staff of custodial officers who are certified by the State of California.
 We effectively utilize our available resources to protect the public, maintain the character and integrity of our organization, and strive to have the offenders we engage return to society as contributing members of the community.

 The Seal Beach Police Department Detention Center is a type 1 facility with 30 beds.
 The Detention Center takes in street arrests from the Seal Beach and Los Alamitos Police Departments.
 All local arrestees are processed and held, if necessary, at our facility.
 600 arrestees are processed at our jail annually.
 We also offer a Pay to Stay/Work Furlough program for people who are allowed by a judge to carry out their sentence in a city/private jail instead of a county jail.

-For more information on the Pay to Stay/Work Furlough program, please click here, or call the Detention Center Staff, see below, or send them an email.
+For more information on the Pay to Stay/Work Furlough program, please click here, or call a member of the Detention Center Staff, see below, or send them an email.

 Phone: (562) 799-4100 x1117